Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cPcOixO7WbU.md

 ### Transcript

-> trippy how do you split out first-time players versus players that are starting new game i actually have no idea i don't know anything about this the stats i don't know enough to to be able to comment on how that works
+> trippy how do you split out first-time players versus players that are starting new game I actually have no idea I don't know anything about this the stats I don't know enough to to be able to comment on how that works